sarabenali88/IoT/docs/journal.md

 to D1.
 I did this for all four pins.
 Lastly, I ran the code in Arduino and was able to display the "Hello world".
 This is a website link that helped me:
 [link for connecting WeMos to LCD](https://www.esp8266learning.com/wemos-mini-i2c-lcd-example.php)

+## 2024-02-15
+Today I have worked on several things.
+First, I have worked on adding the stuff I did on Wednesday to my learning journal.
+After that I started working on my web-application.
+Since my whole design idea had changed, I also needed to change the design of my website, mostly the colors.
+When I was working on my web-application I was struggling a little because it has been a while since I worked with actual JavaScript.
+But I did manage to make the view of the page.
+On the website you can now see a form where you can enter the date, time and name of an appointment.
+I also added validation for the fields.
+This means if you don't enter anything, a warning message will be displayed.
+That is all what I worked on for the web-application